romi/plant-3d-vision/README.md

 ```

 ### Enable write access to local database with bind mount
-To avoid running the container app as `root` user, we created a non-root user named `myuser` with an uid of `1000`.
+To avoid running the container app as `root` user, we created a non-root user named `romi` with an uid of `2020`.
-In turn, when you mount a local `plantdb` database, if the directory does not have an uid of `1000` you will not be able to write.
+In turn, when you mount a local `plantdb` database, if the directory does not have an uid of `2020` you will not be able to write.

 In the `./docker/run.sh` convenience script, we added a few lines to automatically get the group id of the host database directory.
 To be a bit cleaner and go further in sharing the database with other users, we suggest to: